sameersam648/Attendance-System/README.md

 # Attendance-System
-This is face recongnization attenadance system
+This is face recongnization attendance system